alexholmes/blog/_posts/2012-09-10-sorting-text-files-with-mapreduce.markdown

 codec that works well with large files in MapReduce (see chapter 5 of [Hadoop in Practice](http://www.manning.com/holmes/) for more details on LZOP).
 It can work with LZOP input files that span multiple splits, and can also LZOP-compress outputs, and even create LZOP index files.
-You would do this with the `codec` and ` options:
+You would do this with the `codec` and `lzop-index` options:

     shell$ $HADOOP_HOME/bin/hadoop jar hadoop-utils-<version>-jar-with-dependencies.jar \
              com.alexholmes.hadooputils.sort.Sort \